Alfresco/docs-alfresco/content-services/latest/admin/auth-sync.md

 #### Identity Service configuration properties {#isprops}

 Use this information to configure Content Services to authenticate using Identity Service.
-The Keycloak Adapters have been deprecated and are no longer maintained.
-See [Deprecation of Keycloak adapters - Keycloak](https://www.keycloak.org/2022/02/adapter-deprecation).
-To move Content Services forward there was a decision made to migrate the Repository from using the Keycloak Adapter to the Spring Security components.

-The main affected area was the communication with the Alfresco Identity Service (Keycloak).
-The focus is to minimize the impact on existing customers using the Alfresco Identity Service by preserving the key features and behaviors of the previously used Keycloak Adapter.
+Content Services uses Spring Security components because the Keycloak Adapters have been deprecated.
+Key features and behaviors of the Keycloak Adapter, such as the communication with the Alfresco Identity Service, are preserved.
+For more information, see the Keycloak documentation [Deprecation of Keycloak adapters](https://www.keycloak.org/2022/02/adapter-deprecation).

 Configure the `alfresco-global.properties` file using the below properties:

-> **Note:** See the Keycloak documentation for a [full list of possible properties](https://www.keycloak.org/docs/4.8/securing_apps/index.html#_java_adapter_config).

 Alfresco Identity Service Authentication options: